rushkock/reddit/README.md

 2020-02-17
 Activities Completed:

--Found out what all properties of the dataset mean.
+- Found out what all properties of the dataset mean.
 See the following link: https://www.kovcomp.co.uk/wordstat/LIWC.html
 - Added new file containing some functions to find sentiment

 Of note: